dimagi/cushions/README.txt

 Download or clone the repository from git.

-If needed, install setuptools and pip.n
+If needed, install setuptools and pip.

 Initialize and update the submodules: